-E: This shows the constraint for the "creditRating" field.
-Looking from left to right you find:-
+E: This shows the constraint for the "age" field.
+Looking from left to right you find:

-- The field name: "creditRating".
-Clicking on it you can assign a variable name to it, or access nested properties of it. - A list of constraint operations ("equal to" being selected): The content of this list changes depending on the field's data type. - The value field: It could be one of the following:- - 1.
-A literal value: depending on the field's data type different components will be displayed: - String or Number -> TextBox - Date -> Calendar - Enumeration -> Combobox - Boolean -> Checkbox - 2.
+- The field name: Clicking on it you can assign a variable name to it, or access nested properties of it. - A list of constraint operations: The content of this list changes depending on the field's data type. - · The value field: It could be on of - A literal value: depending on the field's data type different components will be displayed: String or Number -> textbox, Date -> calendar, Enumeration -> combobox, Boolean -> checkbox - 2.
 A "formula": this is an expression which is calculated (this is for advanced users only) - 3.
 An Expression this will let you use an Expression Builder to build up a full mvel expression.
 (At the moment only basic expressions are supported)